 The accelerate feature will only work after you have set the cruise control speed by pushing the SET button.

-Reducing Speed While Using Cruise Control There are two ways to reduce your speed while using cruise control:
+Reducing Speed While Using Cruise Control

+There are two ways to reduce your speed while using cruise control:
-Push in the button at the end of the lever until you reach a desired lower speed then release it.

-To slow down in very small amounts, push the button for less than half a second.
+- Push in the button at the end of the lever until you reach a desired lower speed, then release it. - To slow down in very small amounts, push the button briefly.
 Each time you do this, you'll go 1 mph (1.6 km/h) slower.

 Passing Another Vehicle While Using Cruise Control